 What is private mortgage insurance (PMI)?

-But the down payment of 20 percent is a way to create instant equity.
+But the down payment of 20 percent is a way to create instant home equity.
 It also provides a layer of protection for the lender if they have to sell at a discounted price to recoup losses.

 Who pays for private mortgage insurance?

 This protection comes at a cost to borrowers.
-But it allows those with a down payment of lower than 20 percent to buy the home of their dreams.
+But it allows those with a down payment of less than 20 percent to buy the home of their dreams.
 It also minimizes risk so lenders can extend these types of mortgage loans to consumers.

-Does private mortgage insurance cover private and public lenders?
+Does it cover private and public lenders?